 The 2026 Forecast: What NOAA Just Said

-The May 14, 2026 ENSO Diagnostic Discussion from NOAA’s Climate Prediction Center is the official basis for everything below.
-Here are the numbers:
+The June 11, 2026 ENSO Diagnostic Discussion from NOAA’s Climate Prediction Center is the official basis for everything below.
+The May column is kept so you can see the one-month trajectory — this is moving fast:

 How El Niño Affects Guatemala’s Rainy Season